mattladany/dev-env/README.md

 ## To Do's
 * Add macOS as a possible OS to use.
+* Add ArchLinux as a possible OS to use.
 * Add boxes to Vagrant Cloud once they are stable.
 * Test the installation on host machines other than MacOS.